Scottish Tory leader says PM should not be removed

 "However, as I've made very clear, in the middle of war in Europe, when Vladimir Putin is committing war crimes and the UK is Ukraine's biggest ally, as President Zelensky said at the weekend, it wouldn't be right to remove the prime minister at this time."

-Reports that parties had been held in Downing Street during Covid lockdowns first emerged in December of last year, with Mr Johnson initially insisting that "the guidelines were followed at all times".
+Reports that parties had been held in Downing Street during lockdown first emerged in December of last year, with Mr Johnson initially insisting that "the guidelines were followed at all times".

 He later apologised for attending a drinks party in the Downing Street garden, but told Parliament he believed he had been attending a work event.

+But he withdrew the letter in March, arguing that calls for Mr Johnson to quit should be put on hold following the Russian invasion of Ukraine.

+Mr Johnson subsequently attended the Scottish Conservative conference in Aberdeen, where he was welcomed onto the stage by Mr Ross.

-Mr Sunak was also asked in the Commons December if he attended Christmas parties said to have taken place in 2020, and replied: "No, I did not attend any parties."
+Mr Sunak was also asked in the Commons in December if he attended Christmas parties said to have taken place in 2020, and replied: "No, I did not attend any parties."